 It is a huge investment, however, as the program is so effective I do believe it’s worth it.
 If you have multiple children ‘divide’ the cost between them and if you have one, your copy will easily resell.

-Where can I purchase AAR?
+Where can I purchase All About Reading Products?

 *ETA: I have been advised that Educational Warehouse also stock All About Learning products.

 Yes and yes!!
 Whilst I have successfully taught our other children to read without a scripted program, the ease in which Jem learnt his letters and sounds and the brilliant rhyming games have completely won over this tentative purchaser.
 After completing AAR Pre-reading Jem was able to start AAR Level 1 with a skill set beyond just knowing his sounds.

 Have you used any levels of All About Reading?